Ahaa Re

-Ahaa Re (2019) is a critically acclaimed Indian drama film written and directed by noted Bengali filmmaker Ranjan Ghosh.
+Ahaa Re is a 2019 Indian drama film written and directed by Ranjan Ghosh.
 It is the third feature film by the director known for his earlier works Hrid Majharey and Rongberonger Korhi.
-It features Bangladeshi actor Arifin Shuvoo, Rituparna Sengupta, Amrita Chattopadhyay, Paran Bandopadhyay, Deepankar De, Shakuntala Barua, Bangladeshi Cinema film actor Alamgir in a special appearance as a restaurant owner.
-The film is produced by Bhavna-Aj-O-Kal.
+It features Bangladeshi actor Arifin Shuvoo (in his debut in Indian film), Rituparna Sengupta, Amrita Chattopadhyay, Paran Bandopadhyay, Deepankar De, Shakuntala Barua, and Bangladeshi film actor Alamgir in a special appearance as a restaurant owner.
+The film is produced by Rituparna Sengupta under her own production banner of Bhavna Aj O Kal.

 Plot

 Farhaz Chowdhury, a top chef from Dhaka, first falls in love with her cooking and then with Basundhara — a woman who runs a home catering service.
 Ahaa Re is a celebration of food, and the love for it.
-More precisely, it's a celebration of the invested emotions and senses that turns cooking into an art form.
+More precisely, it's a celebration of the invested emotions and senses that turn cooking into an art form.
 And all this comes with a generous dollop of Bangaliana.